Junya Matsunaga

-Junya Matsunaga (松永準也, Matsunaga Junya) is a Japanese professional wrestler currently performing in the Japanese promotion Pro Wrestling Zero1 where he is a former Intercontinental Tag Team Champion.
+Junya Matsunaga (松永準也, Matsunaga Junya) is a Japanese professional wrestler currently performing in the Japanese promotion Pro Wrestling Zero1 where he is a current World Heavyweight Champion in his first reign and former Intercontinental Tag Team Champion.

 Professional wrestling career

 Independent circuit (2021–present)

 Due to partially being a freelancer, Matsunaga is known for competing in various promotions of the Japanese independent scene.
 He is also known for seldomly competing in various joshi promotions as male talent.
 At Diana Jaguar's Memorial 61th Birthday & 46th Anniversary, an event promoted by World Woman Pro-Wrestling Diana on July 25, 2022, he teamed up with Satsuki Nagao, Takafumi and Takumi Baba to defeat Tsugutaka Sato, Astroman and Ryo Hoshino in an eight-man tag team match.
 At Marvelous 6th Anniversary on May 1, 2022, Matsunaga teamed up with Leo Isaka in a losing effort against Shigehiro Irie and Shoki Kitamura.

 Pro Wrestling Zero1 (2021–present)

 Matsunaga made his professional wrestling debut in Pro Wrestling Zero1 at ZERO1 Great East Japan Earthquake Reconstruction Charity Show on March 11, 2021, where he fell short to Takafumi in singles competition.
 During his time in the company, he chased for various championships promoted by it.
 He won his first title, the Zero1 Intercontinental Tag Team Championship at Shinjiro Otani Debut 30th Anniversary Year & ZERO1 Launch 21st Anniversary Show on March 6, 2022, alongside Takafumi by defeating Gajo and Tomohiko Hashimoto.
 Despite being a junior heavyweight wrestler, Matsunga competed in a number one contendership match for the Zero1 World Heavyweight Championship at ZERO1 22nd Anniversary where he fell short to Chris Vice.
 He took part in various match gimmicks such as a battle royal from ZERO1 Earthquake Disaster Reconstruction Dedication Pro-Wrestling on August 26, 2022, bout won by Shoki Kitamura and also involving notable opponents, both male and female such as Aja Kong, Astroman, Fuminori Abe, Masato Tanaka, Ryo Hoshino and Satsuki Nagao, Takafumi, Takumi Baba and Takuya Sugawara.

 Matsunaga is known for competing in various of the promotion's signature events.
 One of them is the Furinkazan, in which he made his first appearance at the 2021 edition where he teamed up with Hartley Jackson and defeated Yumehito Imanari and Yuna Manase in the first rounds, Masato Tanaka and Yasu Kubota in the second ones, but fell short to Tomohiko Hashimoto and Gajo in the finals.
 At the 2022 edition, he teamed up with Takafumi and defeated Noriyuki Yoshida and Tsugutaka Sato in the first rounds, but fell short to Kubota Brothers (Hide Kubota and Yasu Kubota) in the semifinals.
 As for the Fire Festival, he made his only appearance at the 2022 edition where he placed himself in the block A, scoring a total of five points after competing against Daisuke Sekimoto, Chris Vice, Takuya Sugawara, Shu Asakawa and Tsugutaka Sato.